No charges in fire death of Neb. boy from Russia

 LINCOLN, Neb. – Authorities say they won't file charges in the death of a 9-year-old boy who emigrated from Russia to Nebraska and died last month in a house fire.

-Lancaster County Attorney Joe Kelly told The Associated Press that investigators could not determine what caused the fire and couldn't find evidence of criminal behavior.
-The fire started in the northwest corner of the home, and neighbors have said they heard an explosion before it was reported.
+Lancaster County Attorney Joe Kelly told The Associated Press before an official announcement Wednesday that investigators couldn't determine what caused the fire and didn't find evidence of criminal behavior.

-Anton came to the United States sometime before 2005 with his biological parents.
-His father died of cancer in 2008, and relatives said his mother could not care for him because of mental health problems.
-Anton was placed in the care of a family who attended the same church as his parents, and they became his legal guardians.
+Anton came to the United States with his biological parents before he was placed with a different family.
+His father died of cancer, and relatives say his mother couldn't care for him because of mental health problems.